Travel by train

 Oxford Road station to Sackville Street

 To get to the Sackville Street area of the campus, go down the station approach and cross Oxford Road.
-Then turn directly right onto Whitworth Street, and the campus is about a five-minute walk.
+Then turn directly right onto Whitworth Street, and the campus is about a five-minute walk away.

 Oxford Road station to Oxford Road campus